NuGet/docs.microsoft.com-nuget/docs/reference/organizations-on-nuget-org.md

 On the next page, specify different user account to assign as the administrator of the organization, then select **Transform**.

 ![Entering information for transforming a user account to an organization](media/org-transform-page.png)

-> [!Warning]
-> Account conversion is irreversible: you cannot transform an organization back to a user account.

 ## Managing organization members